FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The N-Tier Evidence Architecture stipulates the following:

 * Personas MUST be maintained under the [Persona Constraints](#persona-constraints).
-* Upper-tier persons SHOULD NOT include the data of any of its associated personas except as to be used to resolve conflicts.
+* Upper-tier persons SHOULD NOT repeat the data of any of its associated personas unless necessary to resolve conflicts.
 * Upper-tier persons SHOULD NOT provide source references.
 * Upper-tier persons MAY join personas to personas, upper-tier persons to upper-tier persons, or upper-tier persons to personas.
 * When providing a consolidated view of the evidence gathered for a specific person, an application does so by assembling the data